Skip to main content

 Install Dependencies

-We use Bun as our package manager for its speed and efficiency.
+This project uses pnpm as its package manager for its speed and efficiency.

 # Install project dependencies